 Some lenders buck this trend and offer interest rates on their unsecured auto loans that can compete with that of secured car loans.
-For example, LightStream offers extremely low interest rates if you have good or excellent credit and a solid income.
+For example, LightStream offers extremely low-interest rates if you have good or excellent credit and a stable income.

 As with any loan, compare multiple lenders to get the lowest interest rate possible.